Surface-localized topological superconductivity in nodal-loop materials: BdG analysis: Introduction

 Stimulated by the theoretical proposal by Shapourian \textit{et al.} that nodal-loop materials may host topological crystalline superconductivity with chiral pairing symmetries~\cite{Shapourian2018}, we revisit the problem of superconductivity originating from drumhead surface states from a microscopic, self-consistent mean-field perspective.
 Our aim is more modest than a full topological classification: we focus on how the presence of drumhead states in a minimal nodal-line model biases the competition between different pairing symmetries, in particular between chiral $p$-wave and $d$-wave states that have both been discussed as candidates for unconventional superconductivity.
+A related self-consistent study of surface superconductivity was recently reported for a time-reversal-symmetric Weyl semimetal with Fermi-arc surface states, where the momentum-dependent penetration of the surface states was shown to influence both the layer dependence of the order parameter and the momentum dependence of the superconducting gap at the surface\cite{Trama2025}.

 In this work, we study a minimal tight-binding model of a nodal-line semimetal in a slab geometry, described by the normal-state Hamiltonian $H_0$ in Eqs.~\eqref{eq:H0_slab}--\eqref{eq:Tz_def}.
 The model features a nodal line in the three-dimensional Brillouin zone and the associated drumhead surface states when open boundary conditions are imposed along the $z$ direction.
 On top of this normal-state band structure, we introduce superconducting pairing within a Bogoliubov--de Gennes (BdG) formalism, $H_{\rm BdG} = H_0 + H_\Delta$.
 We consider an odd-parity chiral $p$-wave channel and an even-parity $d_{x^2-y^2}$-wave channel, as a primary candidate, a chiral $p$-wave state with gap function $\Delta(\bm{k}_\parallel) = \Delta_0 (\sin k_x + i \sin k_y)\sigma_0$, which naturally couples to the in-plane momenta of the drumhead states.
 For comparison, we also examine a $d$-wave state with a sign-changing gap structure on the projected nodal-loop region.
 Rather than imposing a prescribed spatial profile, we determine the superconducting order parameters self-consistently in real space along the slab direction.